-The University will collect the following self-reported COVID-19 Related Health Screening and Safety Information from individual members of the University Community (i.e. employees, students, visitors, Affiliates): (1) Daily Self-Assessment Information (COVID-19 Health Symptom Screening) to be provided by individuals through the secure electronic information reporting and storage system established by the University: (2) other information reported to, or observed or obtained by, University officials relating to an individual's health status or symptoms (e.g., information that a student or employee on campus has been coughing or sneezing repeatedly); (3) COVID-19 virus test result information to be collected (i) on a required or mandatory basis at least once beginning in the fall of the 2020-2021 Academic Year from all students seeking to live in campus housing (if not provided by the student within a defined period of time before move-in), and (ii) on a voluntary basis, from time to time, from other employees, students, visitors, and Affiliates; and (4) follow-up health status information such as additional self-reports of health status or symptoms, test reports, or healthcare provider information from individual employees, students, visitors, or Affiliates who have been determined (as a result of a Daily Self-Assessment or otherwise) to be at risk for COVID-19 and thus temporarily required to self-isolate or remain away from University Property.
+The University will collect the following self-reported COVID-19 Related Health Screening and Safety Information from individual members of the University Community (i.e. employees, students, visitors, Affiliates): (1) Daily Self-Assessment Information (COVID-19 Health Symptom Screening) to be provided by individuals through the secure electronic information reporting and storage system established by the University; (2) other information reported to, or observed or obtained by, University officials relating to an individual's health status or symptoms (e.g., information that a student or employee on campus has been coughing or sneezing repeatedly); (3) COVID-19 virus test result information; (4) follow-up health status information such as additional self-reports of health status or symptoms, test reports, or healthcare provider information from individual employees, students, visitors, or Affiliates who have been determined (as a result of a Daily Self-Assessment or otherwise) to be at risk for COVID-19 and thus temporarily required to self-isolate or remain away from University Property; and (5) COVID-19 vaccine information, including vaccine exemption information.